decipher2k/MINERVA-Fantasy-Console/README.md

 The commands assume this repository is checked out as `fantasy-pi`.

+## Quickly Build a Game
+First, create a game.
+A manual with opcodes can be found in fantasy-pi\docs\guide.html Copy the source files and the assets to fantasy-pi\input_asm\

+cd fantasy-pi
+.\build.bat

 ## Tool Links

 Use official package managers where possible.
 These links are stable entry points rather than version-pinned download files.